MMM Application requirements

 NOTE: Dalhousie attempts to verify all references for application to Graduate School.

 HINT: If you completed an honours thesis, one of your references should be from your honours thesis supervisor.
-If this is not possible, please explain why not in your application.
+If this is not possible, please explain why in your application.
 Your other academic references should come from faculty (tenure track or tenured) who taught you in upper level and/or seminar-type classes.

 c.
 MMM Supplemental Application Form